makersacademy/chitter-challenge/README.md

 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

 As a Maker
-So that I can better appreciate the context of a peep I want to see the time at which it was made

-As a Maker
 So that I can post messages on Chitter as me